 They are also well known for meeting you at the door, like a dog and wanting to sleep next to you, so if you want a feline companion, rather than an ‘aloof’ breed, then this is certainly a good choice.

 Additionally it’s an intelligent breed so is said to be trainable, so if you want a breed that you intend to walk with, then this is a good choice for a breed.

-Many people are draw towards these two breeds because they are known to big, docile cats.
-They’re also two very good looking breeds, which of course ads to their appeal.
+Many people are drawn towards these two breeds because they are known to big, docile cats.
+They’re also two very good looking breeds, which of course adds to their appeal.

 But how big are these cats, when you compare them, side by side as it were;

 |Height:||9 – 11 inches||10 – 16 inches|

 |Female weight:||Average 10 lbs||10 – 15 lbs|